eProsima/Fast-DDS-docs/docs/fastddsgen/pubsub_app/includes/first_app.rst

         HelloWorld.exe subscriber

-Each time you press <Enter\> on the Publisher, a new datagram is generated, sent over the network and receiver by Subscribers currently online.
+Each time <Enter\> is pressed on the Publisher, a new datagram is generated, sent over the network and receiver by Subscribers currently online.
 If more than one subscriber is available, it can be seen that the message is equally received on all listening nodes.

-You can also modify any values on your custom, IDL-generated data type.
+The values on the custom IDL-generated data type can also be modified as indicated below.

 .. literalinclude:: /../code/CodeTester.cpp
    :language: c++